 POWER CONDITION Description or Reference 0 - START_VALID The SATL shall process the LOEJ and START fields as defined in 9.11.3.
-01h - ACTIVE The SATL shall: If the IMMED bit is set to one, then return GOOD status; send an ATA verify command (see 3.1.24) to the ATA device with the ATA Sector Count set to one and the LBA set to a value between zero and the maximum LBA supported by the ATA device in its current configuration; If the ATA verify command completes with any error, then process ending status according to the IMMED bit (see 9.11.2) with the additional sense code set to COMMAND SEQUENCE ERROR; If the ATA verify command completes without error and the IMMED bit is set to zero, then return GOOD status (see 9.11.2) and the SATL shall no longer consider the ATA device to be in the stopped power state.
-02h - IDLE The SATL shall: 1) If the IMMED bit is set to one, then return GOOD status; 2) If the NOFLUSH bit is set to zero, then send an ATA flush command (see 3.1.12) to the ATA device; 3) If the ATA flush command completes with any error, then process ending status according to the IMMED bit (see 9.11.2) with the additional sense code set to COMMAND SEQUENCE ERROR; 4) If the ATA flush command was sent (step 2) and completes without error, then: A) If the POWER CONDITION MODIFIER field is set to zero, then send an ATA IDLE IMMEDIATE command to the ATA device with the ATA Feature field set to zero, the ATA Count field set to zero, and the ATA LBA field set to zero.
-B) If the POWER CONDITION MODIFIER field is set to one, then send an ATA IDLE IMMEDIATE command to the ATA device with the ATA Feature field set to 44h, the ATA Count field set to zero, and the ATA LBA field set to 55_4E4Ch.
-5) If the ATA IDLE IMMEDIATE command completes with any error, then process ending status according to the IMMED bit (see 9.11.2) with the additional sense code set to COMMAND SEQUENCE ERROR; and 6) If the ATA IDLE IMMEDIATE command completes without error and the IMMED bit is set to zero, then return GOOD status (see 9.11.2).
+01h - active The SATL shall: If the IMMED bit is set to one, then return GOOD status; send an ATA verify command (see 3.1.24) to the ATA device with the ATA Sector Count set to one and the LBA set to a value between zero and the maximum LBA supported by the ATA device in its current configuration; If the ATA verify command completes with any error, then process ending status according to the IMMED bit (see 9.11.2) with the additional sense code set to COMMAND SEQUENCE ERROR; If the ATA verify command completes without error and the IMMED bit is set to zero, then return GOOD status (see 9.11.2) and the SATL shall no longer consider the ATA device to be in the stopped power state.
+02h - IDLE The SATL shall: If the IMMED bit is set to one, then return GOOD status; If the NOFLUSH bit is set to zero, then send an ATA flush command (see 3.1.12) to the ATA device; If the ATA flush command completes with any error, then process ending status according to the IMMED bit (see 9.11.2) with the additional sense code set to COMMAND SEQUENCE ERROR; If the ATA flush command was sent (step 2) and completes without error, then: If the POWER CONDITION MODIFIER field is set to zero, then send an ATA IDLE IMMEDIATE command to the ATA device with the ATA Feature field set to zero, then Send an ATA IDLE IMMEDIATE command to the ATA Count field set to zero, and the ATA LBA field set to zero.
+B) If the POWER CONDITION MODIFIER field is set to one, ther send an ATA IDLE IMMEDIATE command to the ATA device with the ATA Feature field set to 44h, the ATA device with the ATA Feature field set to 44h, the ATA device with the ATA Feature field set to 44h, the ATA count field set to zero, and the ATA LBA field set to 55_4E4Ch.
+If the ATA IDLE IMMEDIATE command completes with any error, then process ending status according to the IMMED bit (see 9.11.2) with the additional sense code set to COMMAND SEQUENCE ERROR; and If the ATA IDLE IMMEDIATE command completes without error and the IMMED bit is set to zero, then return GOOD status (see 9.11.2).